Research & Evaluation

 The Natural History Consortium is a unique partnership working in areas of media, conservation, policy and research to engage people with the natural world.

-As part of the NHC’s work facilitating the National BioBlitz Network, we have worked with MSc students research projects using BioBlitz as a case study as well as conducting our own evaluation of the state of BioBlitz events in the UK.
+As part of the NHC’s work facilitating the National BioBlitz Network in the UK, we have supported a number of MSc research projects using BioBlitz as a case study as well as conducting our own research and evaluation of BioBlitz and related formats for public engagement in biological recording.

 Find the main Communicate website at www.communicatenow.org.uk